paul-brtd/FatesList/docs/docs/advanced/self-hosting.md

 1. Download this repo on the VPS using `git clone https://github.com/Fates-List/FatesList`.
 Make sure the location it is downloaded to is publicly accessible AKA not in a /root folder or anything like that.
 2. Enter Fates List directory, copy config_secrets_template.py to config_secrets.py and fill in the required information on there.
 You do not need to change site_url or mobile_site_url fields (site and mobile_site do need to be filled in without the https://).
 3. Download, install and configure nginx, redis, rabbitmq, python3.10, PostgreSQL (using the pg_user and pg_pwd you setup in config.py).
 Run `su postgres` and then run `psql` and finally run  `\i schema.sql` to setup the postgres schema.
 Then install swarm64
-4. Enter the admin folder, then run `python3 manage.py makemigrations` and then run `python3 manage.py migrate` (where python3 is python3.10)
+4. Admin Panel is a WIP.
+Ask Rootspring#6701 how to configure it if you want it
-5. Remove the /etc/nginx folder, then copy the nginx folder from this repo to /etc. Change the server_name values /etc/nginx/conf.d/default.conf to reflect your domain
+5. Remove the /etc/nginx folder, then copy the nginx folder from this repo to /etc. Change the server_name values in /etc/nginx/conf.d/default.conf to reflect your domain and other.
 6. Restart nginx
-7. Install tmux, then run `tmux new -s main`
-8. Install fastapi-limiter from [https://github.com/Fates-List/fastapi-limiter](https://github.com/Fates-List/fastapi-limiter) and aioredis from [https://github.com/Fates-List/aioredis-py](https://github.com/Fates-List/aioredis-py)
+7. Install fastapi-limiter from [https://github.com/Fates-List/fastapi-limiter](https://github.com/Fates-List/fastapi-limiter) and aioredis from [https://github.com/Fates-List/aioredis-py](https://github.com/Fates-List/aioredis-py) and discord.py from [https://github.com/Fates-List/discord.py](https://github.com/Fates-List/discord.py)
-9. Run `pip3 install -r requirements.txt`
+8. Run `pip3 install -r requirements.txt`
+9. Run `tmux new -s rabbit`.
+Then run `python3 rabbitmq_worker.py`.
+This must be run before running Fates as this will create a queue on RabbitMQ.
 10. Run `./run` in the repo folder
-11. Hit Ctrl-B. Then run `tmux new -s rabbit`.
-Then run `python3 rabbitmq_worker.py`

-Fates List probihits the monetization or resale of coins for money
+Fates List probihits the monetization or resale of coins or any part of Fates List for real money.